Continuing Education Activity

 Complications

 The complications of suture hypersensitivity depend on the type of suture material used and the tissue being sutured.
 In general, the extent of inflammation, congestion, and foreign body reaction may complicate wound healing in any tissue.
-Amongst the complications are the following: postoperative adhesions, wound dehiscence, infection, and intestinal obstruction along the line of suture material to which the patient had been sensitized during a previous surgery.
+Among the complications are the following: postoperative adhesions, wound dehiscence, infection, and intestinal obstruction along the line of suture material to which the patient had been sensitized during a previous surgery.
 Suture materials increase the potential of bacterial colonization with low virulence in their sites and may lead to infections like Staphylococcus epidermidis infection.
-This reaction may serve as a lithogenic nidus in the urinary system, further complicated by obstruction and infection.
+This reaction may be a lithogenic nidus in the urinary system, further complicated by obstruction and infection.
 In vascular and gastrointestinal anastomosis, suture hypersensitivity may cause the breakdown of such anastomoses.

 Deterrence and Patient Education